 Eddie Leung

+Thank you for taking my question.
 I have a question about your autonomous driving solution for OEMs.
 So you mentioned that the contract value after the end quarter was just over $10 billion.
-It doesn't seem to be increased increasing much from the last quarterly result, could you tell a little bit about the reason behind that?
+It doesn't seem to be increased -- increasing much from the last quarterly result, could you tell a little bit about the reason behind that?
 And then could you also remind us some of the automakers that have been working with you guys in using your autonomous driving solutions?

 Rong Luo

 Ed, let me answer your questions.
 I think as Robin mentioned in the remarks, yes, the total projected cumulative sales of our ad solutions has been RMB10.3 billion as per our own estimates.
-I think later talk about the numbers we need to keep in mind, the smart EV is a trend that is irreversible.
+I think later talk about the numbers we need to keep in mind.
+The smart EV is a trend that is irreversible.
 For cars, we believe that over the long term, electrification is just a part of the play and intelligence in the game changer.
 So in the future, EV without intelligent driving capabilities will not be competitive.
-And many automakers like some leading domestic or even international automakers, they are interested in using our solutions for their models to capture this kind of new market opportunity.
+And many automakers like some leading domestic or even international automakers, they are interested in using our solutions for their car models to capture this kind of new market opportunity.

 Based on our conversations with them, we understand the automakers like our AI capabilities, our insights of the autonomous driving and our strong brand.
 And we are talking with many of the automakers, both locally and globally, and some are very large names in the industry.
 I want to emphasize that each automaker has its own schedule for setting up the countries with the suppliers.
 This could result in a different pace of our backlog.
 This is absolutely normal in auto industry.

-As of today, we have partnered with many automakers, including some leading like car model and so on.
-And in addition to our in-car infotainment solutions, more and more customers now are adopting our Apollo self-driving products, including the AMP products Apollo Navigation Pilot for highways or urban roads.
-The automatic AVP products and HD Maps products, I think in the future, we will continue to expand our partnership to work with more automakers -- and as more and more models equate our auto solutions are set to be launched into the market in the coming three years, the auto solution should start generating many revenues.
+As of today, we have partnered with many automakers, including some leading like [indiscernible] car model and so on.
+And in addition to our in-car infotainment solutions, more and more customers now are adopting our Apollo self-driving products, including the ANP products Apollo Navigation Pilot for highways or urban roads.
+The automatic AVP products and HD Maps products, I think in the future, we will continue to expand our partnership to work with more automakers.
+And as more and more models equate our auto solutions are set to be launched into the market in the coming three years, the auto solution should start generating many revenues.

 Operator